-Choose between 12V, 24V or 48V for battery charging application.
+Choose between 12V, 24V or 48V for battery charging application(SELECT VOLTAGE ).
 Please note the LE-600 is not suitable for locations where the winds regularly gust to over 22m/s (50mph).

 The LE-600 wind turbine can deliver outputs in excess of 750 watts